This is a guide covering everything you need to know about photo retouching.

 By using the curves adjustment layer, you can add some more contrast to the image.

 One photographer prefers to have a small S curve with several points most of the time.

 Though it was warned that this is not the one size fits all formula, some exploration of the curves would be needed.

 To further explore the subject of the curve tool and see it in action, check out this video by PiXImperfect:

 Basic photo retouching typically includes correcting exposure and color balance, removing small blemishes and imperfections, and cropping or resizing the image as needed.
 This can be done using simple editing tools like brightness and contrast adjustments, spot healing tools, and basic cropping tools in photo editing software.

 Retouching is normally done by professional retouchers, but some amateurs can also be quite good at it and will do the work for free.

-One can either invest in the widely used and discussed photo editing software that is Photoshop or look into cheaper or free software for a more budget friendly tool for photo retouching.
+One can either invest in the widely used and discussed photo editing software that is Photoshop or looks into cheaper or free software for a more budget-friendly tool for photo retouching.